 Jakub Nepras & Blanka Neprasova – sculpture on the roof, ZOO Prague, sculpture Life Laboratory

 Maxim Velcovsky – kinetic sculpture in the central area of the staircase

 Federico Diaz – relief

-The climatic conditions of the summer in Milan are also taken into account, the Czech pavilion offers something extra to the often tired visitors.
+The climatic conditions of the summer in Milan are also taken into account in the design of the Czech pavilion, offers something extra to the often tired visitors.
 It is up to the visitor, if he decides to rest in one of three restaurants in the pavilion or relax in the pool which is known as „urban pool“ or „Czech Re: Public Pool“.
-The necessary equipment for the bath gets the visitor free as promotional material.
+The necessary equipment for the bath is given to gets the visitor free as promotional material.
 Instead of traditional printed materials that often end up in the trash, the visitor gets flip-flops, a bathing suit and a towel which should have the information about the exhibition and about the Czech Republic printed on them.
-The visitor then can promote the pavilion elsewhere in original way.
-Promotional items will be made of smart materials with nanotechnology in which the Czech Republic is a world leader.
+The visitor can then promote the pavilion elsewhere in an original way.
+Promotional items will be made of smart materials with nanotechnology, in which the Czech Republic is a world leader.